BenjaminRockefeller/BenjaminRockefeller.github.io/_pages/about.md

     <p style="font-size:15px;"><a href="mailto:jianming001@e.ntu.edu.sg">jianming001@e.ntu.edu.sg</a></p>
     <p style="font-size:15px;"><a href="https://linkedin.com/in/benjaminrockefeller" target="_blank">LinkedIn</a></p>

 selected_papers: false
 social: true

 announcements:
   enabled: false

 latest_posts:
   enabled: false
+---

-## LLM Engineer · AI Researcher · Economics-Driven Systems Thinker
+## 🚀 LLM Engineer · AI Researcher · Economics-Driven Systems Thinker

+---

 ## 🔷 Rewired by AI

-Not a trend, not a tool—AI rebuilt how I think, learn, and live.
 I didn’t choose artificial intelligence because it was popular—I chose it because it changed me when I needed it most.

 At my lowest point, I was trapped in self-doubt and existential confusion, my mind full of unrest.
 Ideas came constantly, but they felt unreachable—separated from action by an unbridgeable gap.